Kharidar Salary in Nepal: Pay Scale, Allowances, and Benefits

 Kharidars get a Dearness Allowance, called Mahangi Bhatta, to help with the increasing cost of daily things like food, transport, electricity, and other essential items.
 Without this allowance, rising prices can make it hard for employees to manage their everyday life.

-For FY 2082/83, the Mahangi Bhatta is NPR 5,000 per month, which has gone up from NPR 2,000 last year.
+For the latest fiscal year 2082/2083, the Mahangi Bhatta is approximately NPR 5,000 per month, which has gone up from NPR 2,000 last year.
 This allowance helps Kharidars keep their salary useful even when prices go up.
 It makes sure that they can buy what they need without worrying too much about inflation.
 This allowance is given to all government employees and is an important part of the total salary, showing that the government supports employees to live comfortably.

 For example, those working in big cities may have to spend more on transportation, while those in rural or small towns may spend less.
 This allowance ensures that commuting does not become a financial burden, especially for Kharidars who travel long distances daily.
 It makes it easier for employees to reach work on time without worrying about the cost of travel.